sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Dev VM.md

 ![](https://i.imgur.com/XH4htVy.png)

-Nice soo, let enumerate vulnerabilities for versions of
+Nice soo, let enumerate vulnerabilities for versions of frameworks used on the website , which i don't seem to find anything interesting, remember we also have port 8080/